bjohnson05/cmsi186/cmsi186-Spring2020/homework07/README.md

 ### Assignment Due: Monday, 2019-04-20

 <blockquote>
-Learning Outcomes: Students will (1) implement probability calculation which solves a well-known problem; (2) be able to write their own test framework code from scratch; (3) get a chance to think analytically about a problem and use their program to verify their thinking; (4) practice with using try/catch blocks in a different way than they are used to doing; and (5) get more practice documenting their code using the <q>javadocs</q> tool.
+Learning Outcomes: Students will (1) implement probability calculation which solves a well-known problem; (2) be able to write their own test framework code from scratch; (3) get a chance to think analytically about a problem and use their program to verify their thinking; and (4) get practice documenting their code using the <q>javadocs</q> tool.
 </blockquote>

 #### For this homework, you must accomplish the following activities: